SeppahBaws/SeppahBaws/README.md

 ### Hi there 👋

-I'm a C++ rendering engineer from Belgium, interested in the technologies behind what make pixels light up.
+I'm a rendering engineer from Belgium, interested in the technologies behind what make pixels light up.

 #### Currently

-- Research and Development Rendering Engineer intern at Howest Digital Arts and Entertainment Research
+- 🏢 Research and Development Rendering Engineer intern at Howest Digital Arts and Entertainment Research
-- 3rd year senior student at Howest Digital Arts and Entertainment, graduating this year.
+- 🎓 3rd year senior student at Howest Digital Arts and Entertainment, graduating this year.

 <!--
 #### Previously